This week’s photo challenge of The Daily Post asks us for photos of “liquid in whatever state, shape, or color ” — and here is my take on it.

 My response to this week’s photo challenge: Windows

 How serendipitous I thought it was to have caught such cloud formation one afternoon as I was looking through my window.
-I edited my shot to add a bit more drama to it.
-Below is my original shot.

 the twilight sky after it’s been washed by rain